jwjackson/confoundr/README.md

 CAPABILITIES

 The tools can accommodate:
-* Multivariate exposures that are binary or categorical (and continuous, when used in concert with modeling, see below).
+* Multivariate exposures that are binary or categorical (and continuous, when used in concert with modeling).
 * Varying temporal depth of covariate history.
 * Unbalanced, sparse data with irregular measurement of exposures/covariates or missing data
 * Artificial censoring rules.